• Home /

 The bill lowers mortgage rates, removes annual mortgage insurance premiums, and shortens an FHA loan term from 30 years to 20 years without changing its payment.
 The LIFT Act mortgage builds home equity faster, which generates more household wealth and protects home buyers from foreclosure.

-The LIFT Act is the first congressional program to accelerate mortgage payoffs.
+The LIFT Act is the first congressional program that would accelerate mortgage payoffs.
 It changes the amount of principal and interest in each mortgage payment so homeowners get free-and-clear faster.
 LIFT Act mortgages generate wealth at twice the rate of a typical mortgage loan.

 The bill calls for the LIFT Act program to end on December 31, 2025.